amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 * Coordinate descent: a solver aimed at minimizing nonlinear functions.
   It is particularly suitable for linear models with an :math:`\ell_1` regularization term and even Elastic Nets (:cite:t:`coord_elastic`).

+* Conjugate gradient: a solver aimed at finding a solution to a system of linear equations.
+  It can be used to compute linear regression with or without :math:`\ell_2` regularization.

 Typical workflow for linear models